wildfish/django-dashboards/docs/dashboards/howto/layout.rst

 Creating your own Component Layout Objects
 ------------------------------------------

-Wildcoeus provides a few commonly used layout elements to get you started and you can easily get by with these.
+django-dashboards provides a few commonly used layout elements to get you started and you can easily get by with these.
 However if you need to create your own Component Layout object this is very easy to do.

 New component layouts should inherit from HTMLComponentLayout and provide a template_name which is a path to a html file to render.
 Lets create a new :code:`DivWithImage` object.
 Create a new file :code:`demo/mydashboard/layout.py`::

-    from wildcoeus.dashboards.component.layout import HTMLComponentLayout
+    from dashboards.component.layout import HTMLComponentLayout

     class DivWithImage(HTMLComponentLayout):
         template_name: str = "demo/div_with_image.html"